 Fuel Preheaters for Solid Oxide Fuel Cells

 There has been a resurgence in SOFC (Solid Oxide Fuel Cells) research.
 In these applications the fuel cell must be elevated to a fairly high temperature.
 Anywhere from 500 to 800C is what we’ve seen.
 Usually in the 120kW and less.
 They run at relatively low pressure.
-So this is a very high temperature but low pressure application where pressure drops are a concern.
+This application requires very high temperatures but low pressure and pressure drops are a primary concern.

-Our high temperature electric air heaters are used in fuel cell research fascilities to get the fuel cell initially running at a steady state and also to supplement heat recovery, making sure the minimum required heat is in the fuel cell.
+Our high temperature electric air heaters are used in fuel cell research facilities to get the fuel cell initially running at a steady state and to supplement heat recovery.
+Consistent temperatures are required by our fuel cell customers for efficiency and performance.

 The fuel cell is a device that electrochemically oxidises a fuel creating a flow of electrons.
 There are two phases where temperature is considered.
 The first is when we're getting the fuel cell kicked off to the point at which it begins to run at a fairly steady state.
 The second is when the byproducts (which are very hot) are used to preheat the two gas streams in a mechanical heat recovery process.

 The ideal gasses being used are hydrogen and oxygen.
 Fuel cells have what’s called the fuel stream and the oxygen stream.
 If you use hydrogen the byproduct is basically water.
 In the fuel cell the hydrogen and oxygen meet and make an electric current and react.
 You put it through different electrodes and you make water but in the process you generate an electrical current.
 Those two gasses need to be preheated.

 The goal has been to get to ‘self sustaining’ meaning the heat that is generated is enough to preheat the gases coming in and everything is fine.
 You won’t need electric heaters at that point.